mattmacy/ZoF/index.md

 OpenZFS is available in the FreeBSD ports tree as sysutils/openzfs and sysutils/openzfs-kmod.
 It can be installed on FreeBSD stable/12 or later.

+The ZFS utilities will be installed in /usr/local/sbin/, so make sure your PATH gets adjusted accordingly.

 To load the module at boot, put `openzfs_load="YES"` in /boot/loader.conf, and remove `zfs_load="YES"` if migrating a ZFS install.